2017/18 Program Handbook

 - Other program delivery requirements

-- All SOM+D attending students may book facilities, for which they have received training, on a first come, first serve basis, for curriculum-based projects.
+- All currently registered SOM+D students may book facilities, for which they have received training, on a first come, first serve basis, for curriculum-based projects.

 Note: SOM+D reserves the right to adjust facility booking requests and to amend the equipment contents of a facility to ensure in-class instructional equipment needs and other program delivery requirements are first met.